 Talk to friends and neighbours to get recommendations and check out listings on accredited member sites.
 Once you have a shortlist of companies, arrange to meet them to discuss your project and request a detailed quotation.
 Only at this stage can you really begin to ascertain how much your project is likely to cost.

+Make sure you have a complete and detailed quote from the kitchen or bathroom designer before you start to avoid any surprises.
 Spend time analysing each quote in detail and ask questions if you’re unsure about whether anything specific is included.
 This could be materials, site clearance, project management, for example.

 Trades could include architects, interior designers, plumbers, electricians, builders, structural engineers, among others.
 Work out what you need and go from there.
 You can either project manage yourself and hire individual trades, or find an all-in company who can offer the different contractors you need.